 We're dealing with the terrorist attack today.

-Um fortunately, it doesn't seem like it's had mass casualties at all.
+Fortunately, it doesn't seem like it's had mass casualties at all.

-But to have a movie come out, we're at Thanksgiving, we're at Christmas, that brings light to the darkness, that sh is funny, that also has a really important content and message, I think is very, very significant.
+But to have a movie come out, we're at Thanksgiving, we're at Christmas, that brings light to the darkness, that is funny, that also has a really important content and message, I think is very, very significant.

-Well, and we know look at what the news is right now.
+Well, and we know, look at what the news is right now.

-So we hope as we've created an option, and we've also done that with our friends at Rumble.
+So we hope as we've created an option, and we've also done that with our friends at Rumble, pretty much the number one free speech platform for video content.

 If not, it's really easy.